OluwatosinAJejelola/SQL_Data_Job_Analysis/README.md

 # Introduction
-    This project dives into the data analytics job market, with a focus on data analyst roles.
-It highlights:
+### This project dives into the data analytics job market, with a focus on data analyst roles.
+It highlights :
 - 💰 The highest-paying positions
 - 🔥 The most in-demand skills
 - ✅ Where strong demand aligns with competitive salaries